Loneliness Matters: Facts, a Brenda Chamberlain Story, and a Poem

 During the difficult boat voyage Bridget becomes surrounded by fog and is forced to lay anchor overnight.
 As she sits in the boat, she thinks about her life and her love.
-The quoted sentence shown below describes Bridget's experience as she awakens from a dream during her night at sea.
+The quoted sentence shown above my poem describes Bridget's experience as she awakens from a dream during her night alone at sea.

 Brenda Chamberlain lived on Bardsey Island for fifteen years.
 The island is located off the coast of northwest Wales in the county of Gwynedd and is known as Ynys Enlli in Welsh.
 The Welsh name means "Island in the Currents".
 Dangerous rip tides surround Ynys Enlli.
 To me, the island sounds very much like the one described in "The Return".

 A Writing Challenge and a Poem

-Participants in the writing challenge which triggered the creation of the poem shown below were asked to choose a sentence from a magazine, newspaper, or book.
+Participants in the writing challenge that triggered the creation of the poem shown below were asked to choose a sentence from a book.
 We were then asked to write a poem, starting each line with a word in the chosen sentence and using the words sequentially.
 As an alternative, we were allowed to base our composition on the sentence in any way that we wanted.

 I've used all the words in my chosen sentence in my poem, but the words aren't used sequentially and they appear anywhere in a line instead of always at the start.
 The poem describes a woman's escape from loneliness and depression and her fear that the companionship and happiness that she is currently experiencing are only temporary.